Matt4890/KraftDinnerScheduler/README.md

 - w_secdiff

-The script will run the scheduler and print the output to your console, however the output will also be available in the generated `CourseSchedulerAI/output.txt` file.
+The script will run the scheduler and print the output to your console, however the output will also be available in the generated `output.txt` file.